Inference for Large-Scale Linear Systems with Known Coefficients: Simulations with a Mixed Logit Model

-Example \ref{ex:dyn} is one example of a class of mixture models considered by \cite{fox2011simple}.
+Example \ref{ex:dyn} is an example of a class of mixture models considered by \cite{fox2011simple}.
 A simpler example with the same structure is a static, binary choice logit with random coefficients.
-In this model, a consumer makes a binary decision $Y \in \{0,1\}$ according to
+In this model, a consumer chooses $Y \in \{0,1\}$ by

-where $W$ is an observed random variable which we will think of as the price the consumer faces for buying a good ($Y = 1$), and $(C_{0}, C_{1}, U)$ are latent random variables.
-The random coefficients, $V \equiv (C_{0}, C_{1})$, represent the consumer's overall preference for buying the good ($C_{0}$) as well and their price sensitivity ($C_{1}$).
+where $W$ is an observed variable which we will think of as the price of buying a good ($Y = 1$), and $V\equiv (C_{0}, C_{1})$ and $U$ are latent variables.
 The unobservable $U$ is assumed to follow a standard logistic distribution, independently of $(V,W)$.

 A consumer of type $v = (c_{0}, c_{1})$ facing price $w$ buys the good with probability